-The School Improvement Planning Committee met over the summer to brainstorm a list of strategies to help us meet our goals.
+The school's faculty was given an opportunity to provide feedback on last year's SIP.
+Through analyzing the feedback it was determined that student achievement would increase as the highly effective instructional strategies that teachers used increased.
+Teachers were then given the opportunity to list the effective instructional strategies that they use in each content area.
 The SAC Chair and Principal went over current assessment data to input in SIP and present to SAC members for approval.
 The SAC will be given frequent opportunities to review and update the SIP as determined by our data.
-It is a work in progress and it will be updated as needed throughout the 2014-2015 school year.
+It is a work in progress and it will be updated as needed throughout the 2015-2016 school year.